Headshot Photography Session FAQ

 I just can't direct or dictate your shoot from scratch.

 I also ask/request for moodboards before each shoot; these are optional but the more detail the better.
 It's not required and if you just screenshot a few shots you like from my portfolio that helps WAY more than nothing.
-But again; I can't give much feedback beyond that because I'm not your acting coach and I can't dictate your career and I also need to see the wardrobe in person, while worn and at different angles before judging if it will work.
-Before each shoot I'm studying that moodboard and the questions on your appointment form so I can be prepared.
+I also love to see old headshots or just general pictures of you so I can get an idea of what worked in the past and what didn't and start a little bit of a color analysis.
+I can't do a full color analysis until you're in my studio with my lighting, it's just too hard to do accurately and a wrong result will steer you wrong.
+Before each shoot I'm studying that moodboard and photos and the questions on your appointment form so I can be prepared.
 I have a slightly annoying request about clients not showing up before their appointment time and this is excatly why.
 I'm usually spending that time digging into all their info so it's as fresh in my head as possible.

 + How much does retouching cost, do any of the sessions include retouching?